 Any certified teacher currently engaged in classroom instruction at the Pre-K through 12 levels who is integrating agricultural concepts into non-agricultural curricula is encouraged to apply.
 Prior winners of this award are ineligible for future awards under this program.

 Teachers must utilize agricultural information and/or materials within the classroom curriculum in an effort to assist students in learning the importance of agriculture while also mastering required educational standards.
 Learning activities may include, but are not limited to, understanding agriculture’s impact on personal lives, the environment, the economy, our national heritage, and national security.
 Innovative and interdisciplinary programs are encouraged.

-The teacher selected will receive a $1000 stipend as well as a scholarship to attend the 2018 National Agriculture in the Classroom Conference to be held in Portland, Maine, June 25-29.
+The teacher selected will receive a $1000 stipend as well as a scholarship to attend the 2020 National Agriculture in the Classroom Conference to be held in Salt Lake City, Utah, June 23-26, 2020.
 The scholarship will cover the teacher’s full registration, lodging, travel, and meals.

 Senior Education Coordinator